The humanitarian situation in Nagorno-Karabakh

 the Committee of Ministers to take urgent measures to address and

-redress the exodus of the almost entire Armenian population of Nagorno-Karabakh
+redress the exodus of almost the entire Armenian population of Nagorno-Karabakh

 and the critical humanitarian and human rights crisis affecting

-them in the months before and immediately after the military operation
+it in the months before and immediately after the military operation

-many aspects of ethnic cleansing.
+suspicions of many aspects of ethnic cleansing.

 2. Regretting that Azerbaijan has not respected the commitment